-With the air cleared on money, you’ll have a better understanding of your situation, and you’ll be able to focus on the more fun parts of getting a place to live together.
+With the air cleared on money, you’ll have a better understanding of your situation.
+You’ll be able to focus on the more fun parts of getting a place to live together.

 Expect to Learn New Things About Your Partner

-When you move in with your partner, you’ll go from seeing them a few hours a week to being together all the time–and that can be a challenge for many reasons.
+When you move in with your partner, you’ll go from seeing them a few hours a week to being together all the time.
+That can be a challenge for many reasons.
 One of them, as couples counselor Raffi Bilek explains, is “Finding out things about your partner you didn’t know before.
 And they won’t all be good!
 No matter how long you’ve been together and how well you know each other, changing to a cohabitating situation brings up new opportunities to see things you didn’t see before.”
-And discussing these nuances–including your own pet peeves and your bad habits–before moving in together can reduce friction.
+Discussing these nuances–including your own pet peeves and your bad habits–before moving in together can reduce friction.
 “It helps to prepare for those discoveries instead of being surprised!”